ibm-cloud-docs/account/software-license.md

 2. Click **Licenses**.
 1. If you don't have any licenses assigned to the account, click **Check {{site.data.keyword.IBM_notm}} Passport Advantage** to find all the licenses that are tied to your IBMid.
 If you have existing licenses, click **Assign** to assign more licenses to the account.

-  You can't remove a license after you assign it.
+You can unassign a license from the account.
+Note, however, any Schematics workspaces in which the license is used will be impacted.
 {: note}